warbe-maker/VBA-Message/MsgWiki.md

 # Common VBA Message Form and Display services

+Supplements the README and the [Common-VBA-Message-Services](https://warbe-maker.github.io/vba/common/2020/11/17/Common-VBA-Message-Services.html) post focusing on technical aspects.

-An implementation with major flaws of the VBA.MsgBox eliminated:
+This implementation of a kind of unwith major flaws of the VBA.MsgBox eliminated:
 * limited window width, resulting in a truncated title
 * limited message text space
 * limited reply button options (number caption text)